 This section applies to placement tests only.
 Please see the request Accommodations for the School Year section on this page for information about arranging accommodations for tests and exams during the academic year.

-The online placement tests will be untimed and students can adjust the magnification on their browser, so in most cases accommodations will not be necessary.
+The online placement tests will be timed.
 If you have any questions, please email Tim O’Connor in Testing & Evaluation Services at firstname.lastname@example.org.
 Please contact Tim prior to making a placement testing reservation.

 Request Accommodations for the SOAR Program (For students and family members with disabilities)

 We value disability as an aspect of diversity and want to ensure that you are able to fully participate in all programming available to you.
 SOAR staff members are happy to assist you and your guests with needs you may have due to a permanent or temporary disability or condition.

 - Printed materials in electronic format (e.g. video transcript)

 - Extended time for advising and registration to meet communication needs (e.g. hearing loss, visual impairment, Autism Spectrum Disorder, etc.) (Student only)